Skip to footer content

 $vbLabelText $csharpLabel

-IronPDF's RenderUrlAsPdf() method handles the entire process in a single call, including full JavaScript execution and CSS rendering with its Chromium engine.
+IronPDF's RenderUrlAsPdf() handles fetch, JavaScript execution, and CSS rendering in a single call via its Chromium engine.
 Learn more in our tutorials.

 Example 3: Custom Page Settings and Margins